 The data is only used while the request is processed and deleted immediatly.

-If you have given your consent, Google Analytics, a web analysis service of Google Inc. ("Google") is used on this website.
+If you have given your consent, Google Analytics, a web analysis service of Google LLC. ("Google") is used on this website.
 The use includes the "Universal Analytics" operating mode.
 This makes it possible to assign data, sessions and interactions across multiple devices to a pseudonymous user ID and thus analyze a user's activities across devices.

 On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide the website operator with other services related to website and Internet use.